AndrewPasco/ISMM-GestureTeleopApp/README.md

 - Depth capture requires specific hardware (TrueDepth front camera)
 - Performance may vary under different lighting conditions
+- Palm recognition may vary as hand orients differently with respect to the camera
 - Network latency affects real-time control responsiveness

+## Future Work

+- Extension of app for use with TrueDepth enabled iPad Pros
+- Additional gestures for orientation locking and speed alteration
+- Development of simulation environment for app testing / data collection without need for physical hardware (separate repository)

 ## License